Liviujmk/Algoritmis/README.md

-# This is a high-school project
+# This is a project made in high school, and recently I did some UI improvements!

 ## See it live now !!